-Our in-house radio station is broadcast from Bedford Square, 24 hours a day, seven days a week.
+Our in-house radio2 station is broadcast from Bedford Square, 24 hours a day, seven days a week.
 We're here to serve the communities of Bloomsbury, Fitzrovia and King's Cross whilst providing students with the opportunity to experience community broadcasting and develop public-speaking, news-gathering and a whole host of transferable skills.

-4. What is the feedback on Student Experience?
+4. What is the feedback on Student Experience

-Our students have consistently expressed high levels of overall satisfaction with their experience at Bloomsbury Institute in the National Student Survey (NSS) to the extent that we have outperformed the sector in this area over the last five years.
-In the NSS 2023, the overall positivity for Bloomsbury Institute is 11.78 ppt higher than the sector.
+Our students have consistently expressed high levels of overall satisfaction with their experience at Bloomsbury Institute in the National Student Survey (NSS) to the extent that we have outperformed the sector in this area over the last six years.
+In the NSS 2024, although lower than 2023, the overall positivity for Bloomsbury Institute is 7.84 ppt higher than the sector.

-Overall Satisfaction 2023 [Overall Positivity] 2022 2021 2020 2019 Bloomsbury Institute 91.2% 84.87% 88.57% 88.79% 86.59% Sector 79.42% 76.29% 75.41% 82.65% 83.65%
+Overall Satisfaction 2024 [Overall Positivity] 2023 [Overall Positivity] 2022 2021 2020 2019 Bloomsbury Institute 88.72% 91.2% 84.87% 88.57% 88.79% 86.59% Sector 80.88% 79.42% 76.29% 75.41% 82.65% 83.65%

-Excluding specialist and FE institutions, here are some of our achievements:
+Excluding specialist and FE institutions, here are some of our key outcomes from the survey: